 As I was heading into the PhD program we only had the mortgage and that small car payment every month.
 Thank goodness 🙌 for that!

 I can’t tell you how many times I drove my wife to the car dealership lot trying to upgrade my 2002 Toyota Avalon, but she always reminded me that a car just gets you from point A to B. If it does that, there is no need for anything new.
 I completely agree, but it’s tough when you’re a truck guy and you’re driving a 2002 Toyota Avalon.
-I’ve now been taking one for the team for 10 years.
-Yup, I still, to this day, drive The Blue Whale.
+I drove the Blue Whale for 11 years.
+Recently I did have to sell her due to major mechanical issues, but I made sure to buy a car I could afford (i.e. pay cash for).

 We also kicked around other big purchase ideas like a boat, nice furniture for the house, and a bunch of other stupid things we didn’t really need.
 Luckily, we always decided that we weren’t in a good financial position to do that.
 Now, we could have easily gotten the loans to do so.
 That wasn’t a problem for us and it isn’t for most people, but we both came from an accounting background and we knew that financially those big purchases would have weighed us down.
 We couldn’t cash afford them, but we tried convincing ourselves we could payment afford them.
 If you can’t cash afford it, then you can’t truly payment afford it.
 Delayed gratification is a beautiful thing!
 No matter how many of your friends are purchasing nice things on payment plans…..Don’t try and keep up with the Joneses.
 Just don’t!